Local Review: Fisch Loops – luv not ded, ’tis SEXPLOITED!

 A few of these sections (particularly the first and sixth) choose to feature clips of vibrant, amorphous blotches of color rather than coherent scenes.
 The music of these sections happens to be the most conventional and catchy, falling back on simple garage rock or psych riffs with some non-harmonic keyboard improvisation.
 The most notable part of luv not ded, however, is the incredibly strange and uncomfortable eighth section, which features a chopped-and-screwed version of a swanky soul jam placed over eerie and somewhat sensual footage of people in skin-tight jumpsuits doing yoga, meditating and laying around a field.

 luv not ded follows in the footsteps of other post-vaporwave art, attempting to expand on that genre’s love of hazy atmospheres and nostalgia in order to create emotional diversity and meaning.
 Often, the release is spooky, but it’s also liable to move between mind-altering, soothing and confusing.
-Overall, this work demands attention, to the point where it’s easy to miss many of the subtle alterations or glitches if you’re not giving it your full attention. –Connor Lockie
+Overall, this work demands attention, to the point where it’s easy to miss many of the subtle alterations or glitches if you’re not giving it your full attention. –Audrey Lockie